Example Seaward Brief

 What It Means for This Trip

-• Comfortable boating weather for a conservative day sail.
+• Comfortable boating weather for a safety-first day sail.

 • Expect light chop and a damp, gray feel rather than rough conditions.